agnakro/gatling-tutorial/README.md

 		"Upgrade-Insecure-Requests" -> "1")
 ```

-Have you noticed how much shorter the script is and how understandable it is?
+Have you noticed how much shorter this chunk is and how understandable it is?
 Nice!
 You are ready to go further and clean up scenario part.

 __scenario__